Future of Multiple Sclerosis: Projections from 2011 to 2031

 The researchers used results from the NPHSNC (consisting of data compiled from 13 research projects and 3 national surveys) and modelling software from Statistics Canada (Population Health Microsimulation Model (POHEM)) to project the effects of MS over a 20-year horizon within Canada.
 Factors such as migration, birth and death rates from 1872 to early 2000s were taken into consideration.
 Specific characteristics of individuals with MS were collected, such as age and province of residence, MS status, health status, caregiver support status, healthcare costs, and date of death.
 The researchers used information from NPHSNC and applied it to POHEM to examine the prevalence, heath and economical burden of MS in Canada in 2031.

-The researchers reported that the prevalence of MS in Canada is expected to increase from 4051 to 4794 cases in 100,000 people between 2011-2031.
+The researchers reported that the incidence of MS in Canada is expected to increase from 4051 to 4794 cases in 100,000 people between 2011-2031.
 This roughly translates into an estimated 98,000 people living with the disabling effects of MS in 2011 to a projected increase to 133,000 people in 2031.The study also noted that, in 2011, an individual with MS spent approximately $17,000 for health care costs over the year compared to approximately $2,500 spent by people without MS. Based on this information, the projected cost to the health care sector from MS is expected to be $2 billion by 2031.
 Additionally, total out-of-pocket costs for people living with MS in Canada in 2011 was $125 million, a number that is expected to increase to $170 million by 2031.

 Findings from this study are key to demonstrating the economic impact of MS on the Canadian population, and to use the data to predict future trends.
 What is clear from these results is that there will be an increase in economic burden of MS, which highlights the need to understand and more effectively manage costs associated with the disease.